input-output-hk/partner-chains/docs/user-guides/chain-builder.md

 ---
 **WARNING**

-Ensure that the node is synced with the network to 100% as well and DB Sync before continuing beyond this point.
+Ensure that the node is synced with the network to 100% as well as DB Sync before continuing beyond this point.
 On preview network, it is roughly 24 hours before sync is complete.

 ---